instrumentisto/rust-incubator/3_ecosystem/3_10_threads/README.md

 The important concept to understand is [how concurrency and parallelism differ][21].

-[Rust] ecosystem has support for parallelism in form of [rayon] crate, which makes it easy to convert a sequential iterator to _execute in parallel threads_.
+[Rust] ecosystem has support for parallelism in form of [rayon] and [dpc-pariter] crates, which make it easy to convert a sequential iterator to _execute in parallel threads_.

 Another way to perform parallel data processing _without using threads_ is [SIMD] instructions usage.
 If an algorithm is parallelizable enough, applying [SIMD] instructions may [increase performance drastically][24].
 [Rust] ecosystem provides basic support for [SIMD] instructions in a form of [packed_simd] crate.